Accidents in the warehouse environment are frightening and stressful. They can severely injure employees and cost a company time and money.

 Keeping the entire workspace clean and organized is a simple yet effective method to reduce the risk of slips, trips, and falls.
 Set high standards of cleanliness throughout the warehouse and inform staff of where every item belongs and the proper way to store it.
 Obstructions on the warehouse floor, such as cables, wires, and debris, and slippery or sticky floors due to spills could be trip hazards or cause vehicle accidents.

-If necessary, implement inspections to periodically check for health and safety hazards due to poor housekeeping.
+Implement inspections to periodically check for health and safety hazards due to poor housekeeping if necessary.

 6. Fire Safety Procedures In the Warehouse

 Keeping the proper fire safety equipment in good condition and readily available keeps your company up to the fire code and minimizes fire hazards.

 Warehouse management should regularly test fire alarms, check fire extinguishers, and check sprinklers per the manufacturer’s instructions.
 Smoke alarms should be placed throughout the building and checked regularly.